 Above The Water

-The Marshall Islands can be found midway between Australia and Hawaii and are composed of five islands and 29 coral atolls.
+Bikini Atoll is an atoll within the Marshall Islands.
+It is made up of 23 islands.
+It can be found midway between Australia and Hawaii.
 After almost four decades under US administration as the easternmost part of the UN Trust Territory of the Pacific Islands, the Marshall Islands attained independence in 1986 under a Compact of Free Association.
-The climate in the Marshall Islands is tropical, with sunny days and balmy nights.
+The climate in Bikini Atoll is tropical, with sunny days and balmy nights.
 It is the perfect destination for the ultimate off-the-beaten-track getaway.

 Below The Water